jc400/cloudfs/README.md

 ## Setup

 You can run `docker compose build` to get CloudFS running inside Docker.

-Alternatively, you can run the frontend and backend development servers manually.
-Add the line `"proxy":"http://localhost:5000/"` to package.json to proxy requests from the client to the API server, then use `npm start` to run the frontend and `flask run` to run the backend.
+After the containers are up, run `docker exec cloudfs-db-1 sh /opt/setup_db.sh` to initialize the database tables.